ragavendra/portfolio/index.md

  - Developed to connect and fetch time periodically from the router.
  The time data was later displayed using Highcharts graphical JQuery Javascript libraries to evaluate the time latency.
 Apparently the time lag would cause the router to reboot and the lag delta needed to be identified and reported to the firmware department to be fixed.

+ - The SAP tests framework and the tools were developed to help create and provision the smart meters in the system with verification checks across integrated systems.

-_Independent scripts or tests launcher_
+_Independent scripts launcher_
  - Developed to launch, load and run the automated tests.
 It was scheduled for the daily run and the output test results were in the JSON format for the Node.JS app to pick it up and report.

 ---